 #3 Be aware of the suitability of play

-When it comes to play, parents have to be aware that free plays are most challenging for children with autism.
+When it comes to playing, parents have to be aware that free plays are most challenging for children with autism.
 Free plays are unstructured play where the child gets the freedom to play however he or she wants to.
 Examples of it include playtime at the playground, recess time in school and more.

 Try to organize structured games and if possible, make it an inclusive play where mainstream children are in too.
 This allows your child to model after them and learn from them.